 These buses were 11.2 metres long, with a single door at the front.
 Seating 47, the buses were loaned to ACTION from West Midlands Travel, Birmingham.
 Minor modifications were made to the buses so they met with ACTION standards.
 The seating layout was altered to allow for a bag rack at the front of the bus, an emergency push-out window added to the rear of the bus, and driver’s cabin air-conditioning was installed.
 The Lynx featured a Cummins L10 engine developing 157kW (210bhp) with a 4 speed ZF Auto gearbox.

-These two buses were at ACTION from June 1990 until sometime during 1991.
+These two buses were at ACTION from May 1990 until March 1992.
 The livery of the bus was quite similar to Deanes.
 It was mostly white, with a dark blue skirt that also ran around the top of the wheels.
 A thin red line ran the length of the bus just under the windows.
 Above the window line was another red line, with a dark blue line along the top of the bus.
 Large stickers on the side of the bus and above the windows read “This bus is being evaluated by ACTION” and “Trial and Evaluation Test Bus”.
-Both buses now operate for Southtrans, Taren Point, as MO8499 (70) and MO8501 (72) respectively.
-The bus has one step for entry.
+Both buses went on to operate for Southtrans, Taren Point, as MO8499 (70) and MO8501 (72) respectively.

 Seating 43 passengers, these buses were loaned to ACTION brand new, before being delivered to Metro Hobart, with driver air-conditioning and a centre door fitted.
 Apart from these two modifications, the bus is a standard Hobart bus, apart from having Metro’s green stripes.